vanand46/ansible_yaml_learning_path/Notes_4.md

-# Configuration Management with Ansible and Terraform 19 January 2025
+# Configuration Management with Ansible and Terraform

 ## Global Variables in Ansible
 ``` INI